seantowne/cst-438-project-2/README.md

 # CST 438 Project 2

+## Find a movie's plot

+1. On the main page, type in a movie name (ex: Tombstone) and click on `GO`
+2. Find the movie and click `Details`
+3. Read about the plot of the movie

 ## Hey guys..

 #### This is a super boiler plate node/express app, but it works on heroku, so thats a start!